notifhy/frontend/usage/commands.md

 # Commands

 ## Information
-Click on the command to see more about it.
+Click on a command to learn more about it.

 +++ **/channel**
 Modify the channel for the Defender or Friends Module